ebsco/backbone.backroutes/README.md

 ## Dependencies
-This plugin makes use of the [backbone.routefilter plugin](https://github.com/boazsender/backbone.routefilter) written by Boaz Sender.
-It also uses sessionStorage and thus, if you need to support IE7 or below, you will need to implement a polyfill. https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills#web-storage-localstorage-and-sessionstorage https://gist.github.com/remy/350433
+This plugin makes use of sessionStorage and thus, if you need to support IE7 or below, you will need to implement a polyfill. https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills#web-storage-localstorage-and-sessionstorage https://gist.github.com/remy/350433